Quezler/glutenfree/mods_2.0/044_quality-holmium-ore-returns-more-holmium-solution/README.md

 Quality modules can be used inside this machine just fine, it'll count towards the output as usual.

-What's that orange arrow and the white selection box?
-Well my friend that is the price you have to pay for this mod being so convenient.
+What's that yellow arrow and the white selection box?
+Well my friend that is the price you have to pay for this mod feeling so smooth.